 - Bubble team plans start at a flat rate of $119 per month, with no additional costs for AI use, hosting, or a built-in database.

-Access and features. v0 doesn’t have specific access permissions — on a Team plan, you can connect your code directly to a Git repository for seamless collaboration and forking via GitHub.
-Bolt also makes collaboration possible via GitHub and StackBlitz, but allows you to set some access permissions in Bolt for specific Bolt projects (view or edit roles).
+Access and features. v0 offers role-based access permissions (Builder, Creator, or Viewer roles) on Enterprise plans.
+On Team plans, you can connect your code directly to a Git repository for seamless collaboration and forking via GitHub.
+Bolt offers team collaboration with role-based permissions (view, edit, or manage roles) and real-time editing capabilities on Team plans, along with integration via GitHub and StackBlitz.

 Bubble allows real-time collaboration directly within the Bubble editor.
 It also offers the most customizable access permissions, allowing you to control edit access for different spaces (like UI vs. databases).